 All information required by 651 CMR 12.03(2) or otherwise required by the Secretary shall be kept current by each Applicant or Sponsor.
 The Sponsor must notify the Secretary in writing at least 30 days prior to any Alteration of the Residence, its Units, or its operating plan.
 Such notice shall identify the specific changes made to any document which would amend, supplement, update or otherwise alter the operating plan, original Application or renewal for Certification shall be filed with EOEA at least 30 days prior to its effective date.
 In addition to the requirements of 651 CMR 12.04(11)(c), the Sponsor shall forward to EOEA a copy of any report or citation of a violation of applicable provisions of the State Sanitary Code, State Building Code, fire safety regulations or other regulations affecting the health, safety, or welfare of Residents within seven days of receipt of notice of such violation.

-Within 30 days after a new Assisted Living Residence Manager begins employment, the Residence shall forward his or her contact information, including telephone number(s) and email address, to EOEA.
+Within 5 business days after an Assisted Living Residence Manager leaves his or her position, the Residence shall forward the contact information for any interim or new Residence Manager to EOEA, including telephone number(s) and email address.

 Controlled Substances.
 Each Residence shall create policies and procedures intended to prevent the theft or diversion of controlled substances prescribed to Residents who participate in SAMM or LMA.
 Such procedures shall include: